Hit the Quan

 "Hit the Quan" is the debut single by American rapper iLoveMemphis.
 This song is based around a dance that was first made popular by American rapper Rich Homie Quan.
 It peaked at number 15 on the Billboard Hot 100.

 Background and release

 Hit the Quan was a dance that was originally performed by Rich Homie Quan in his video for the song "Flex (Ooh, Ooh, Ooh)" which was released in April 2015.
 The dance Rich Homie Quan did in the video soon became a hit with numerous Vines being produced portraying the dance.
 At that time, most people referred to the dance routine as simply the "Rich Homie Quan" dance.
 In July 2015, 3 months following the release of the song, iLoveMemphis released a song titled "Hit The Quan" which then became popular.
-He said that he spent $35 on making the song.
+He said that he spent $35 making the song.

 Music video

-The song's accompanying music video premiered on November 12, 2015 on his Vevo account on YouTube.
+The song's accompanying music video premiered on November 12, 2015 on his Vevo account on YouTube and, as of February 2024, has amassed over 86 million views.